SilentDev33/uac-bypass-win11/README.md

   ## 🛒 Buy:
-🔹 **Contact me https://t.me/lxst_century** u will resive full sourse code and help with building, and free test if u need
+🔹 **Contact me: https://t.me/mstr_and3rs0n** u will resive full sourse code and help with building, and free test if u need

 ##  PROOF ON WIN11 (from user to system)